GSA/digitalgov.gov/content/posts/2016-01-07-tips-for-adapting-analytics-usa-gov-from-tennessee-boulder-and-philadelphia.md

 And a few governments have done just that: the [city of Philadelphia](http://analytics.phila.gov/), the [city of Boulder](https://bouldercolorado.gov/stats), and the [Tennessee Department of Environment and Conservation](http://analytics.tdec.tn.gov/).

 I reached out to **Lauren Ancona**, the Senior Data Scientist for the City of Philadelphia’s Office of Innovation and Technology (OIT); **Ron Pringle**, a Senior PHP Application Programmer Analyst for the City of Boulder; and **Cody Rockwood**, a project manager in the Information Systems Division of Tennessee’s Department of Environment and Conservation, to see how they adapted the platform for their respective organizations and what advice they’d have for others who would like to do the same.

 **MK: We saw your tweets about adapting the analytics dashboard to create one for your respective organizations.
 How did you hear about the dashboard and what did you do to adapt it?**

 **LA:** My previous career as a marketer involved heavy work with analytics, so I’d actually been “stalking&#8221; the project during its development phase on GitHub for several months.
 Once it launched, I got in touch with the maintainers with some questions about the analytics configuration.
 They were very supportive and actually merged some of my feedback, and eventually ended up letting me come on as a project maintainer for the [analytics-reporter repo](https://github.com/18F/analytics-reporter).
 That, frankly, blew my mind: a federal agency is incorporating feedback from a local government using their tool on an ongoing basis.
 We were able to bring up a few simple tweaks that made it easier to adapt.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-350-Philadelphia-PA-adaptation-of-AnalyticsUSAgov.jpg" alt="The Philadelphia, PA adaptation of Analytics dot USA dot gov website." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-350-Philadelphia-PA-adaptation-of-AnalyticsUSAgov.jpg" alt="The Philadelphia, PA adaptation of Analytics dot USA dot gov website." %}

 **RP:** I heard about the analytics dashboard from a number of sources almost simultaneously.
 I follow a lot of 18F and Code for America folks on Twitter so I’m sure I saw it tweeted about there.
 I was also working with Becky Boone, our Code for America Senior Fellow at the time, on some analytics-related work.
 She brought it to my attention as well.

 Working with Becky, we tried out a number of different dashboard solutions, including Code for America’s real time dashboard.
 Even though we got that up and running fairly quickly, I still felt there was value in integrating or emulating the 18F dashboard as part of our custom CMS, Xpress, that we co-developed with another Colorado city.
 I took some time over the summer to go through the federal dashboard code on GitHub.
 Because Xpress is PHP-based and modular, ultimately I decided to emulate the dashboard in PHP as a module specifically for Xpress.
 I rolled the work into a major upgrade already planned for late summer and we pushed it live in early fall of 2015.

 **CR:** Analytics.usa.gov came across in one of our feeds.
 The discovery was well timed, as my team had been working with D3.js building infographics on our intranet.
 We were looking for ways we could do more.
 We decided pursuing this project would be a great way to provide the department with a new tool.